-Configure the Splunk Add-on for Windows¶
+Configure the Splunk Add-on for Microsoft Windows¶

-The Splunk Add-on for Windows must be configured with configuration files.
+The Splunk Add-on for Microsoft Windows must be configured with configuration files.
 You can configure the add-on manually or push a configuration with a deployment server.
-See deploy the Splunk Add-on for Windows with Forwarder Management
+See deploy the Splunk Add-on for Microsoft Windows with Forwarder Management

-.
+The default configuration files for the Splunk Add-on for Microsoft Windows reside in %SPLUNK_HOME%\etc\apps\Splunk_TA_windows\default.
 Do not edit the files in this directory because Splunk overwrites them whenever you upgrade the add-on.
-Create configuration files in the %SPLUNK_HOME%\etc\apps\Splunk_TA_windows\local
+Create configuration files in the %SPLUNK_HOME%\etc\apps\Splunk_TA_windows\local directory and make your edits there

 Only modify input stanzas whose defaults you want to change.
 If you do not edit any files, the add-on does not collect any Windows data